USS Dutchess: History

 Dutchess was named after a county in New York State.
-She was launched 26 August 1944 by Bethlehem Sparrow's Point Shipyard, Sparrow's Point, Maryland, under a Maritime Commission contract; transferred to the Navy 4 November 1944; and commissioned the same day.
+She was launched 26 August 1944 by Bethlehem Sparrow's Point Shipyard, Sparrow's Point, Maryland, under a United States Maritime Commission contract; transferred to the Navy 4 November 1944; and commissioned the same day.
 Arriving at Newport, Rhode Island, 8 December 1944, Dutchess served as schoolship for precommissioning crews until 27 February 1945 when she got underway from Davisville, Rhode Island, for the Pacific.

 Pacific War

 She reached Pearl Harbor 19 March for training exercises, then sailed by way of Eniwetok to Okinawa where she landed reinforcements and combat cargo on 1 May.
 A week later she sailed for Saipan to debark casualties, and continued to San Francisco, arriving 29 May.

 Dutchess sailed from Portland, Oregon, 13 June 1945 with troops for Pearl Harbor, then transported men of the IXth Corps, U.S. Army, to San Pedro, Leyte, arriving 15 July.
 She voyaged to carry troops from San Francisco to Manila between 21 July and 12 September, then sailed in the Philippines in local redeployment of troops.
-Left San Francisco, 1530, Tuesday, August 31, 1945.
-Crossed International Date line Wednesday night and had Friday next day, August 31.
+Left San Francisco, 1530, Tuesday, 31 August 1945.
+Crossed International Date line Wednesday night and had Friday next day, 31 August.
 Name of ship is U.S.S.
 Duchess or PA-98.
-First stop at Marshall, September 3, at 11 o’clock.
-Left 2:30 that afternoon arrived Carolinas, September 7, in morning.
-Left September 8th.
-Arrived at Manila Bay September 12 at quarter past nine.
+First stop at Marshall, 3 September, at 11 o’clock.
+Left 2:30 that afternoon arrived Carolinas, 7 September, in morning.
+Left 8 September.
+Arrived at Manila Bay 12 September at quarter past nine.